-The City of Pontiac, Michigan (the plan sponsor) was experiencing significant financial difficulty.
-In early 2013, the City was in receivership under Michigan Public Act 436 of 2012.
+In early 2013, the City of Pontiac, Michigan (the plan sponsor) was in receivership under Michigan Public Act 436 of 2012.
 The result was that the State had appointed an emergency manager to control the finances of the City.
 As of the end of fiscal year 2013, the City was no longer under receivership, but was governed by a Transitionary Advisory Board.
 On March 31, 2016, the State amended Executive Order S-334 and rescinded Executive Order S-332.
 These changes effectively restored much of the city charter powers to the mayor and city council.
 Effective July 27, 2017, the City's receivership status was terminated.
+The City's financial condition is improving, and the City has consistently improved its General Fund fund balance in the past two years.
 The System is currently overfunded, and no employer contributions are required at this time.